-- First trimester (3-months) do not use any essential oils by any method.
+- During the first trimester (3-months) do not use any essential oils by any method

-- Essential oils are very powerful and some can be toxic.
-Always dilute the oil with carrier oils such as sunflower or fractionated coconut oil.
+- Always dilute pure essential oils with carrier oils such as sunflower or fractionated coconut oil if using while pregnant

-- Your sense of smell is greater now so be cautious.
+- While pregnant one’s sense of smell is generally greater now so be cautious

-- Never ingest essential oils; use diluted oils for skin applications and breathing in a lungful of air.
+- Never ingest essential oils and use diluted oils for skin application

-- Do a skin test first by putting the oil on the inside of your elbow or forearm.
-Put a band-aid over it for 24 hours and do not get that area wet.
-When you remove the band-aid and see any swelling, itching, redness, or you feel sore or sting, wash the oil off immediately and do not use further.
+- If using directly on skin, do a spot test first by putting the oil on the inside of your elbow or forearm.
+Leave for 24 hours and do not get that area wet.
+If you experience any swelling, itching, redness, or soreness, wash the oil off immediately and do not use further

 - Lower Back Pain at the Tailbone